While the world tore its hair out over the Suez, Russia saw an opportunity

 Responsibility for delivering on the NSR master plan and opening up exploitation of the Arctic amid retreating polar ice has been handed to the state oil and gas monopolies Rosneft and Gazprom, Rosatom and the private natural gas giant Novatek.

 Global environmental groups are concerned that the predominance of Russian state fossil fuel giants in developing the region may lead to environmental concerns being swept aside.
-They fear that increased traffic and icebreaking activity will speed climate change effects in the fragile Arctic region, as well as risking oil spills and other disasters.
+They fear that increased traffic and icebreaking activity will speedclimate change effects in the fragile Arctic region, as well as riskoil spills and other disasters.

 In 2020, Russia’s meteorological agency said the ice cover in the Arctic sea route had reached a record low.